Contents:

 - Faster response times to real threats

-- Simplified billing and compliance reporting
+- Simplified billing and compliance reports

 - Teams that are engaged instead of exhausted